Acceptance and Commitment Therapy for Eating Disorders

 But there are a number of therapies that can help someone successfully reduce eating disorder symptoms and work past the misguided—and potentially dangerous—thoughts that drive them.

-Among these methods, acceptance commitment therapy (ACT) has been found to be particularly helpful for not only reducing eating disorder behaviors, but preventing people from relapsing after primary treatment is over.
-[1]
+Among these methods, acceptance commitment therapy (ACT) is particularly helpful for not only reducing eating disorder behaviors but also preventing people from relapsing after primary treatment is over.1

 What is Acceptance Commitment Therapy?

-Acceptance commitment therapy, sometimes called acceptance and commitment therapy, is a type of talk therapy aimed at helping people accept difficult thoughts and emotions while simultaneously making proactive, positive changes in their life.
+Acceptance commitment therapy, sometimes called acceptance and commitment therapy, is a type of talk therapy aimed at helping people accept difficult thoughts and emotions while making proactive, positive changes in their lives.

 Principles of Acceptance and Commitment Therapy

-In order to help patients make these important perspective shifts and start committing to healthier hobbies and habits, ACT utilizes six major principles, sometimes called core ACT processes.
+To help patients make these important perspective shifts and start committing to healthier hobbies and habits, ACT utilizes six major principles, sometimes called core ACT processes.5

 Acceptance